MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-need-rules.png "Need rules")

-The warning sign (outlined in red in the preceding example) implies that we didn't define **at least one match rule** for our match pair, which is mandatory for each of our match pairs.
+The warning sign (outlined in the preceding example) implies that we didn't define **at least one match rule** for our match pair, which is mandatory for each of our match pairs.
 Match rules dictate the logic by which a specific pair of entities will be matched.
 In order to define your first rule, open the **Rule Definition** panel by selecting the corresponding match row in the matches table (#1) and then selecting **create new rule** (#2).

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule2.png "Create new rule")